Elstuhn/kernel-convolution/README.md

 # kernel-convolution
-A code for using defined kernels to convolute
+A code for using defined kernels to convolute images